 England cricket captain Joe Root visits University

-New England Test cricket captain Joe Root has shared his top tips with young players and fielded questions from students during a visit to the University last week.
+New England Test cricket captain Joe Root has shared his top tips with young players and fielded questions from staff and students during a visit to the University of Wolverhampton.

 The University is sponsoring Sheffield Collegiate Cricket Club, where Joe Root’s stellar career started, as part of plans to increase its presence in the city.

-During the visit, Joe, who was named England Test cricket captain last Monday, took part in a question & answer session with students and staff, compered by cycling legend Hugh Porter MBE.
+During the visit, Joe, who was named England Test cricket captain on Monday, took part in a question & answer session with students and staff, compered by cycling legend Hugh Porter MBE.

 The University is sponsoring the youth academy at Sheffield Collegiate Cricket Club, and a team shirt was presented to student Raman Jaswal, a sports scholar who is an opening batsman for Wolverhampton Cricket Club and Worcestershire County Academy.

 In the afternoon, Joe Root visited the University’s Walsall Campus, which is home to the University’s sports facilities.

 More than 70 school pupils from six local schools and Walsall Cricket Club took part in a nets session and a fielding exercise with University staff and students, and Joe Root joined them to share his expertise.

 He then visited the University’s Strength and Conditioning Suite in the British Judo Centre of Excellence and met with Olympic gymnast and University of Wolverhampton student, Kristian Thomas.

 Recognised as one of the best batsmen in the world, Joe Root scored more than 1,000 Test runs in 2016 and was named England Test Cricketer of the Year in 2015.

 He said: “It has been a very exciting and proud couple of days for me.
 I was really made up to get the call and opportunity to lead England in the coming years.
 It means a lot to me and it is a really exciting time.